dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-06-29-Maping-research-group-creation.md

 ## Mapping the evolution of research groups.

 Impressed by the twitting maps of the world cup, [like this](http://cartodb.com/v/worldcup/match/?TC=x&vis=4474d148-ff1b-11e3-b66c-0edbca4b5057&h=t&t=Colombia%2CFFCC00%7CUruguay%2C0F3B82&m=6%2F28%2F2014+17%3A00%3A00+GMT%2C6%2F28%2F2014+18%3A52%3A00GMT&g=28%2C68%7C#/2/-20.3/-13.4/0).
 I decided to try CartoDB.
 It is amazing how simple and easy is to make a map.
  For this example I am extending previous posts like [this](http://dlizcano.github.io/2014/06/05/Science-in-Colombia.html) and [this](http://dlizcano.github.io/2014/06/07/Calendar-research-groups.html).
 Were I discuss about the way research groups are ranked in Colombia by [COLCIENCIAS](http://www.colciencias.gov.co).
 Here you can [get the data set](https://github.com/dlizcano/Grupos_Colciencias).
-The map represent the year were each group was created.
+The map represent the year and place were each group was created.

 ### The map